Khay-dev/cr-by-echelon/README.md

 This repository contains the source code and assets for [CR by ECHELON].

-This website is a freelance project for CR by ECHELON.
+This website project was done during my internship for AUSDAEUR CO. for CR by ECHELON.

 It is built using React and hosted on Netlify.